elviralaurin/notes-oqs/docs/cheatsheet.md

-# The Algebraic Rules of Quantum Mechanics
+# Cheatsheet for Quantum Mechanics
 This page contains all the algebraic rules I have been able to identify so far.

 ## State vectors